Even nonprofits that help job seekers can scale as a small business.

 First, let’s define what scaling means.
 According to SCORE, “Scaling a business means setting the stage to enable and support growth in your company.
 It means having the ability to grow without being hampered.
 It requires planning, some funding and the right systems, staff, processes, technology and partners.”

-SCORE provides further details for these five steps to accomplish scaling:
+SCORE provides further details for these five steps to accomplish scaling and help job seekers:

 Let’s add a few more challenges.
 Let’s say you are a nonprofit and have little to no money, you just built a website to begin to monetize, are volunteer-based with no employees (yet), and have emotional attachments to what you do.
 Now what?